-1 As well as other people who feel displaced 2 are feeling lost, because we feel like we're not equal to the authorities that took this step.
-As well, the things 3 that allow a situation where even death occurs.
-I recall 4 5 a time, I don't know how long it was, maybe -- many 6 children passed away.
-I think maybe -- I remember even 7 five -- there were five deaths.
+As well as other people who feel displaced are feeling lost, because we feel like we're not equal to the authorities that took this step.
+As well, the things that allow a situation where even death occurs.
+I recall a time, I don't know how long it was, maybe -- many children passed away.
+I think maybe -- I remember even five -- there were five deaths.
 Six, I think it was.
-Six 8 children that time when we were growing up.
-9 Now, we are in a state where we're 10 constantly burying our loved ones on a regular basis.
-11 And, just recently three young people.
-Just even those 12 that just become adolescents.
-And, grief follows that, 13 and grief is something we carry all the time.
-We always 14 have this feeling of grief now.
-Our parents, our great-15 grandparents, they are no longer here.
-We are the ones 16 left, but we still feel like we're not equal.
-We feel like we're just slaves to masters, because we did not 17 18 complete our Inuit culture, in a sense.
-We did not have 19 that full circle of living.
+Six children that time when we were growing up.

+Now, we are in a state where we're constantly burying our loved ones on a regular basis.
+And, just recently three young people.
+Just even those that just become adolescents.
+And, grief follows that, and grief is something we carry all the time.
+We always have this feeling of grief now.
+Our parents, our greatgrandparents, they are no longer here.
+We are the ones left, but we still feel like we're not equal.
+We feel like we're just slaves to masters, because we did not complete our Inuit culture, in a sense.
+We did not have that full circle of living.

-20 We have to reclaim our culture because 21 Inuit land is very unique, very different from anywhere 22 else in the world.
+We have to reclaim our culture because

+Inuit land is very unique, very different from anywhere else in the world.
 Our way of life is different.
-It's 23 one of a kind.
+It's one of a kind.
 Our clothing is different.
-Many women are 24 experiencing hard times because of grief.
-They are filled 25 with grief and trauma, particularly grieving for their children, grandchildren, even grieving for people that are alive.
+Many women are experiencing hard times because of grief.
+They are filled with grief and trauma, particularly grieving for their children, grandchildren, even grieving for people that are alive.
 We have to be conscientious that there is still grief.

-4 In Inuit Nunaat, there are many deaths.
-5 They are trying to allow survival of Inuit through health, 6 through doctors, and those that have given up hope, 7 they're trying to create health, but death occurs.
-In the past winter, in 2018, I can count already 10 people who 8 9 died just this -- in 2018, and it's very different now.
-10 It's at a more rapid pace.
-It is a very hard thing to 11 experience.
-And, as well as grief, we also experience 12 grief not just through the loss of death, we experience 13 grief through poverty.
-It is something that I am very --14 I can't explain, it's something that I -- it touches me so 15 deeply, that -- through loss of death.
-Yesterday -- I 16 tried to go visit to my cousin yesterday, my cousin 17 actually dropped by, and I said, we are the only ones now.
-18 You are the only one left I can visit.
-All the people I 19 used to visit are no longer alive.
-And so, younger ones 20 that are younger than myself have lost a way of living, 21 where our culture used to be able to visit one another, 22 and that has been lost.
+In Inuit Nunaat, there are many deaths.
+They are trying to allow survival of Inuit through health, through doctors, and those that have given up hope, they're trying to create health, but death occurs.
+In the past winter, in 2018, I can count already 10 people who died just this -- in 2018, and it's very different now.
+It's at a more rapid pace.
+It is a very hard thing to experience.
+And, as well as grief, we also experience grief not just through the loss of death, we experience grief through poverty.
+It is something that I am very --I can't explain, it's something that I -- it touches me so deeply, that -- through loss of death.
+Yesterday -- I tried to go visit to my cousin yesterday, my cousin actually dropped by, and I said, we are the only ones now.
+You are the only one left I can visit.
+All the people I used to visit are no longer alive.
+And so, younger ones that are younger than myself have lost a way of living, where our culture used to be able to visit one another, and that has been lost.

-You can guide me if I need to be stopped

-because I don't have a clock or watch here.
-I think I was

-supposed to talk 10 minutes.
+You can guide me if I need to be stopped because I don't have a clock or watch here.
+I think I was supposed to talk 10 minutes.

-1 Yes, that's why there are meetings to try 2 to find solutions.
-People who meet try to work together 3 to find a way to work, maybe this way or that way.
-That's 4 how we try to work together, is to find a way, and that's what we're doing here.
-We are looking for solutions.
-5 We 6 want to have a life where there is going to be bright 7 sunshine.
-It is very hard to live in the dark.
-8 While we are here, we are going to hear 9 some of these solutions.
-I am very pleased that there is 10 work towards finding solutions.
-Thank you, you have a 11 great amount of work to do.
+While we are here, we are going to hear some of these solutions.
+I am very pleased that there is work towards finding solutions.
+Thank you, you have a great amount of work to do.
 Thank you.

-12 MS. LISA KOPERQUALUK: Nakurmiik, marerre 13 (phonetic) Meeka.
+MS. LISA KOPERQUALUK: Nakurmiik, marerre (phonetic) Meeka.
 Merci beaucoup.
 Thank you very much.
-14 (Speaking in Indigenous language).
-Today, we are going to 15 proceed with our meetings and we are going to continue, 16 and we are going to turn it to the Commission.
+(Speaking in Indigenous language).
+Today, we are going to proceed with our meetings and we are going to continue, and we are going to turn it to the Commission.
 The floor is yours.
-17 18 MS. CHRISTA BIG CANOE: Good morning.
-Good 19 morning, Chief Commissioner and Commissioners.
-Just, sort 20 of, a note for the record or anyone who is just joining, 21 would like to invite up the Regina Treaty Status.
-Ms. Erica Beaudin will be representing Regina Treaty Status, and Ms. Beaudin has 15.5 minutes for her cross examination.